amient/affinity/README.md

 maintains a copy of the active Partition Actors using internal instance of Coordinator (see distributed coordination section below).

+The system doesn't have any dynamic partition assignment algorithm implemented but there are some options being considered - all partitions are assigned by configuration.
+Because the partitions often leave a sizable footprint in the form of indexes on a local disk It is therefore not desirable to implement a naive partition assignment but the manual static assignment is not good either so there are some discussions around a kind of resonance with the previous state until certain thershold of inbalance is created by adding or removing nodes, increasing replication factor, etc. - the ground work for this has been already done at the MemStore level, see State Management section below.

 Gateways are hence the orchestration layer while Keyspaces are completely constrained to the partition scope.
 (There is an experimintal piece of code around lightweight transactions that can be wrapped around orchestrated logic which use reversible